stevenarellano/yaca/yaca-backend/README.md

     - **Step 2**: These embeddings, combined with a carefully crafted prompt, are sent to the GPT model.
     - **Step 3**: GPT generates code completions that align with both the query and the context provided by the retrieved embeddings.

-This approach provides efficient and contextually aware code completions, making Yaca-Backend a powerful tool for C++ code assistance.
+This approach provides efficient and contextually aware code completions, making Yaca-Backend a powerful tool for code assistance.

 ## Installation and Use